cgat-developers/conda-deps/README.md

 script will scan Python code only, but it would be great to have it working for other programming languages as well.

-This script takes the path to a Python script, which contains import statements like:
+This script will translate import statements in Python source code like:

     import numpy
     import scipy

-The result will be a yaml file like:
+into a conda environment yaml file:

     name: testenv